um-tech-evolution/spatial/README.md

 # spatial
 Spatially varying environment cultural evolution simuation.
-This is in the files src/SpatialEvolution.jl, src/spatial.jl/ src/types.jl, src/run_spatial.jl src/run.jl.
+The source code files are in the src subfolder.
-Examples are in the src/configs/ subfolder.
+Examples are in the src/examples/ subfolder.